brittanymoore/angular-vertex/README.md

 ### Test

-Support is built-in for unit testing with Karma and end-to-end testing with Protractor (both use Jasmine).
+Support is built-in for unit testing with Karma and end-to-end testing with Protractor.

 Unit tests should be added to a file named **.spec.ts somewhere in src directory tree.
 To run the tests: